soodoku/search-and-replace/Readme.md

 #### Running the script

-The script takes two files:
+The script expects the following two files in the same directory:
 1. replacelist.csv -- carries word pairs (original_word, replace_with_this_word).
-Here's a sample [replacelist.csv](replacelist.csv)
+(Sample [replacelist.csv](replacelist.csv))
 2. wordlist.csv -- carries the correct word, and number of consecutive errors tolerated.
 All the variously misspelled words will be replaced with the correct word.
-Here's a sample [wordlist.csv](wordlist.csv)
+(Sample [wordlist.csv](wordlist.csv))

-####Usage
+#### Usage
 `postprocess.py [options] source_txt_directory`

 #### Command Line Options